 - The information in this post relating to the legal requirements of specific foreign countries is provided for general information only.

 - Questions involving interpretation of specific foreign laws should be addressed to foreign counsel.

-- Make yourself patient – going through Indian bureaucracy is hectic and time consuming.
+- Make yourself patient – going through Indian bureaucracy is hectic and time-consuming.

 - Information provided here is dated September 2017, please check for any updates after this date.

 I would love to hear your comments on this!
 What is your experience in getting the documents apostilled in India?
 Any other recommendations, suggestions you would like to share?
-How is the experience from other states?
+How is the experience of other states?
 Thank you very much for reading this article.
 I am curious if you have/had any experience of yours?
 Any comments? – please share your experience.
 And if you liked the article – share it, click “Like it” and subscribe to my newsletter.